Post-Secondary Education – Overview

 List of Eligible PSE Institutions in Canada:

-Its a exciting time for Big River First Nation!
+It’s a exciting time for Big River First Nation!
 We are gearing up to mobilize the community workforce.
-A key component to move ahead is the Aboriginal Skills and Employment Training Strategy(ASETS) that is administered and coordinated by Big River Labour Force Development Training and Employment Agency.
+A key component to move ahead is the Aboriginal Skills and Employment Training Strategy(ASETS) & Indigenous Skill and Employment Training Strategy(ISETS) that is administered and coordinated by Big River Local Labour Force Development Training & Employment Agency.

 Our employment development workers at our agency are available to support the journey that First Nation job seekers must travel in order to achieve their career goals.